-Many landlords often wonder if they should get a home warranty for rental property?
-Learn the benefits of having protection for home systems and appliances for your rentals.
+Many landlords often wonder if they should get a home warranty for their rental property.
+Learn the benefits of having coverage for your rental’s home systems and appliances.

 What is a home warranty for a rental property?

-As a landlord, you know that maintaining a home is expensive, especially when it’s a rental property.
+As a landlord, you know that maintaining a home is expensive, especially a rental property.
 A home warranty can significantly defray many of the expenses associated with maintaining both your primary residence and your rental property.
 You can buy a separate home warranty to protect each of your properties.
-If your rental unit is on the same site as your primary residence and less than 750 square feet, it can be covered with the Guest Unit add-on of your own home’s warranty.
+If your rental unit is on the same site as your primary residence and less than 750 square feet, select Guest Unit coverage, which you can add to your home warranty coverage within the first 60 days of membership.

 Why should I purchase a home warranty for rental property?

+Why?
 Because your homeowners insurance only covers what could happen (like a fire or flood).
 A home warranty, on the other hand, covers what will happen (like an appliance or system breakdown).
 Learn about the differences between home warranty and homeowners insurance in our Home Warranty vs. Home Insurance blog post.
-Whether you live in the house or rent it out, it’s still a house.
-And it’s still going to incur those inevitable issues with major components of its systems and appliances.
+Whether you live in the house or rent it out, it’s still a house, and it’s still going to incur inevitable issues with major components of its systems and appliances.
 Learn more about why you need both homeowners insurance and a home warranty.

 Can a renter buy a home warranty?

-Should I get a rental property home warranty if i don’t live near my rental property?
+Should I get a home warranty for rental property if I don’t live near my rental property?

-If you live in a different city or even state from your rental property, a home warranty is the perfect way to ensure your homeowners’ rental property receives qualified local service without needing to be in the area.
-You can just request service where you are, or, depending on your plan or preferences, your tenant can request service directly from the home warranty company, and they’ll send a local service professional with whom they already have a standing relationship.
+If you live in a different city or even state from your rental property, a home warranty is the perfect way to ensure your homeowners’ rental property receives qualified local service without needing you to be in the area.
+You can just submit a service request for the property, and American Home Shield will send a local, vetted service professional to the property to diagnose the issue.

-Even if you do live near your rental property, though, you probably don’t have the time or the skills to personally perform every appliance and home systems repair in your rental property.
-Even lining someone up to do the work can be time-consuming and frustrating, especially if you can’t rely on a trusted local handyman or skilled family member to help.
-You don’t need to spend time asking around or roll the dice on an unknown technician you found online.
+Even if you do live near your rental property, though, you may not have the time to perform every appliance and home system repair in your rental property.
+Trying to find a trusted technician can be time-consuming.
+You don’t need to spend precious minutes asking around or rolling the dice on an unknown technician you found online.
 It's easy with American Home Shield.
 You can contact American Home Shield, who will assign a service pro to diagnose the issue through your home warranty plan.

-Is the coverage the same for a “landlord home warranty” as it is for an owner-occupied home warranty?
+Is the coverage the same for home warranties for landlords as it is for owner-occupied home warranties?

 Absolutely.
-Even though you’re not living in the home, you own it, so you’re covered.
-The best part?
-Home warranty companies that provide flexible plans, like American Home Shield, let you tailor a plan that meets your needs for that particular property.
+Even though you’re not living in the home, you own it, so you’re covered with a home warranty.
+The best part is that home warranty companies that provide flexible plans, like American Home Shield, let you tailor plan coverage to meet your needs for that particular property.
 Choose from three base plans with varying coverage and then select any add-on coverage you need: pool or spa, guest unit, septic pump and well pump, or roof leak repair.

-Explore plan options to find what works best for your rental property.
+Explore home warranty plans to find what works best for your rental property.
 Choose the best home warranty for your rental property from American Home Shield.

-What should I consider when deciding about a home warranty on rental property?
+What should I consider when considering a home warranty for rental property?

-It’s important to consider the age of the rental home and its accompanying appliances and systems.
-If it’s an older home with older appliances and systems, home warranty protection should be obvious.
-Even if it’s a newer home, you never know what can go wrong — even newer appliances and home systems can still fail, especially under heavy use common in rental properties.
+It’s important to consider the age of the rental home and its accompanying appliances and home systems.
+If it’s an older home with older appliances and systems, home warranty protection is a no-brainer.
+Even if it’s a newer condo or house, appliances and home systems can still malfunction, especially under heavy use common in rental properties.
 American Home Shield covers items, no matter their age.

-Another factor to consider when deciding on a home warranty for your rental property is whether or not you have more than one rental property.
-The more rental properties you have, the more you have to manage and the cost of a home warranty may be a small price to pay for convenience.
+Another factor to consider when deciding on a home warranty for your rental property is whether or not you have more than one rental.
+The more rental properties you have, the more you have to manage—the cost of a home warranty may be a small price to pay for convenience.

 What are some of the benefits of having a home warranty for my rental property?